jeffh/Fox/docs/source/generators.rst

 ===================

-Generators are just functions that accept a random number generator and a size hint and return a :ref:`rose tree` of values.
+Generators are just functions that accept a random number generator and a size hint and return a rose tree of values.

 Rose trees sound fancy, but they are generic trees with an arbitrary number of branches.
 Each node in the tree represents a value.
 Fox generators create rose